 Cat palm plants are grown from seeds that take a long time to develop, and seedlings take years to mature into gorgeous plants.

-- Take the cat palm out of the container and search for the sucker with the most roots.
+- Take your plant out of the container and search for the sucker with the most roots.

 - Cut the offset away from the main plant using a clean, sharp knife.

 - Fill a new container halfway with Cat Palm soil and insert the new palm plant.